Events: 60M (6.75), 100M (10.20w/10.41), 200M (IN: 21.03; OUT: 20.90w/20.98)

 PRIOR TO LSU

 Full name is Tremayne Donyell Acy … Born on Jan.
-21, 1995 … Parents are Tremayne, Sr. and Tomekia Acy … Has one brother, Ladarrion, and one sister, Janiya … Cousin, Quincy Acy, is a member of the Toronto Raptors of the National Basketball Association and a former college star at Baylor University … Has maintained a 3.0 grade-point average during his prep career at DeSoto High School … Plans to major in sport management at LSU.
+21, 1995 … Parents are Tremayne, Sr. and Tomekia Acy … Has one brother, Ladarrion, and one sister, Janiya … Cousin, Quincy Acy, is a member of the Toronto Raptors of the National Basketball Association and a former college star at Baylor University … Maintained a 3.0 grade-point average during his prep career at DeSoto High School … Majoring in sport administration.